jchultarsky101/pcli/README.md

 ## Change Log

-The latest version is 1.7.1
+The latest version is 1.7.2

+### Version 1.7.2

+* Fixed a bug preventing proper triggering of --repair for the "status" command

 ### Version 1.7.1